Maximum Likelihood Estimation of Functionals of Discrete Distributions: Fundamental ideas of our analysis

 \begin{lemma} The bias of the estimator $F(P_n)$ is given by

 \end{lemma}

-The bias term in (\ref{eqn.biasgeneralfequation}) can be equivalently expressed as\footnote{In the literature of combinatorics, the sum $\sum_{j = 0}^n a_{j,n}B_{j,n}(x)$ is called the Bernoulli sum, and various approaches have been proposed to evaluate its asymptotics \cite{Jacquet--Szpankowski1999entropy}, \cite{Flajolet1999singularity}, \cite{Cichon--Golkbiewski--Kardas--Klonowski}}.
+The bias term in (\ref{eqn.biasgeneralfequation}) can be equivalently expressed as\footnote{In the literature of combinatorics, the sum $\sum_{j = 0}^n a_{j,n}B_{j,n}(x)$ is called the Bernoulli sum, and various approaches have been proposed to evaluate its asymptotics \cite{Jacquet--Szpankowski1999entropy}, \cite{Flajolet1999singularity}, \cite{Cichon--Golkbiewski--Kardas--Klonowski}. }

 where $B_{j,n}(x) \triangleq \binom{n}{j} x^j(1-x)^{n-j}$ is the well-known Bernstein polynomial basis, and $B_n[f](x)$ is the so-called Bernstein polynomial for function $f(x)$.
 Bernstein in 1912~\cite{Bernstein1958collected} provided an insightful constructive proof of the Weierstrass theorem on approximation of continuous functions using polynomials, by showing that the Bernstein polynomial of any continuous function converges uniformly to that function.

-From a functional analysis viewpoint, the Bernstein polynomial is an operator that maps a continuous function $f\in C[0,1]$ to another continuous function $B_n[f] \in C[0,1]$.
+From a functional analytic viewpoint, the Bernstein polynomial is an operator that maps a continuous function $f\in C[0,1]$ to another continuous function $B_n[f] \in C[0,1]$.
 This operator is linear in $f$, and is \emph{positive} because $B_n[f]$ is also pointwise non-negative if $f$ is pointwise non-negative.
-Evidently, bounding the approximation error incurred by the Bernstein polynomial is equivalent to bounding the bias of the MLE $f(X/n)$, where $X \sim \mathsf{Binomial}(n,x)$.
-As mentioned above, Taylor series expansions are not sufficient to satisfactorily analyze this bias.
+Evidently, bounding the approximation error incurred by the Bernstein polynomial is equivalent to bounding the bias of the MLE $f(X/n)$, where $X \sim \mathsf{B}(n,x)$.
 Fortunately, the theory of \emph{approximation using positive linear operators}~\cite{Paltanea2004} provides us with advanced tools that are very effective for the bias analysis our problem calls for.
 A century ago, probability theory served Bernstein in breaking new ground in function approximation.
 It is therefore very satisfying that advancements in the latter have come full circle to help us better understand probability theory and statistics.
 We briefly review the general theory of approximation using positive linear operators below.

-\subsection{Approximation theory using positive linear operators}
+\subsubsection{Approximation theory using positive linear operators}

 Generally speaking, for any estimator $\hat{\theta}$ of a parametric model indexed by $\theta$, the expectation $f \mapsto \bE_\theta f(\hat{\theta})$ is a positive linear operator for $f$, and analyzing the bias $\bE_\theta f(\hat{\theta}) -f(\theta)$ is equivalent to analyzing the approximation properties of the positive linear operator $\bE_\theta f(\hat{\theta})$ in approximating $f(\theta)$.
 Hence, analyzing the bias of \emph{any} plug-in estimator for functionals of parameters from \emph{any} parametric families can be recast as a problem of approximation theory using positive linear operators~\cite{Paltanea2004}.